Diagram complexes, formality, and configuration space integrals for braids: Introduction

 \section{Introduction}

-We study the cohomology of the space of $m$-strand braids in $\R^{n+1}$, $n\geq 3$, via complexes of diagrams and integration maps from these complexes.
+We study the space of $m$-strand braids in $\R^{n+1}$, or more precisely, the space $\Omega \Conf(m, \R^n)$ of based loops in the space of ordered configurations in $\R^n$.
+We study its cohomology via complexes of diagrams and integration maps from these complexes.
 One ingredient is the bar complex on cochains of a space, which is well-known to compute the cohomology of the based loop space, and (pure) braids are precisely loops in the configuration space.
 On the other hand, the cochain algebra of configuration spaces is quasi-isomorphic to a complex of diagrams $\D(m)$, which was used by Kontsevich \cite{K:OMDQ} to establish the rational formality of configuration spaces.
 (That is, there is a CDGA map from $\D(m)$ to the cochain algebra inducing an isomorphism on rational cohomology.)
 We combine these ideas to show that a bar complex $\Ba(\D(m))$ of \emph{braid diagrams} produces all the cohomology of the space of braids, via integration.
 We then relate the integrals from this bar complex to the integrals from a complex $\LD(m)$ of \emph{long link diagrams}, which produce cohomology classes in the space $\Lk_m^{n+1}$ of long $m$-component links in $\R^{n+1}$, as previously studied by the last two authors.
 The commutative diagram in the theorem below summarizes our main results.
 In the rest of this introduction we elaborate on its individual components.
 We will also mention various consequences that can be deduced from the maps in the square.
-Even though all the results are stated for braids in dimension four or greater, some of them apply to classical braids as well, and we will gather those separately in \refS{R^3BraidsCohomology}.
+We mainly focus on the case where $n \geq 3$, that is, braids in dimension four or greater.
+However, these methods can be applied to classical braids as well, and we gather those results separately in \refS{R^3BraidsCohomology}.

 \begin{repthm}{T:MainDiagramThm} Let $n \geq 3$.
 Then there is a commutative square of maps of cohomology with real coefficients:

 The maps are induced by CDGA maps, provided de Rham cochains are used in the spaces on the right. \end{repthm}